 Q: Will new technology make my visit more comfortable?

 A: In many cases, yes.
-Digital impressions, laser tools, and precise imaging all help improve comfort and reduce uncertainty.
+Digital impressions and precise imaging help improve comfort and reduce uncertainty.

 Q: Is modern dentistry more accurate?